blackgirlinfosec/windows-event-log-analysis-lab/README.md

 > I started by identifying multiple failed login attempts from the same account within a short window.

 - ✅ Query: [Brute Force Login Detection](queries/brute_force_login.kql)
-- 🔍 Outcome: 6 failed logins within one hour from user `jsmith` on `saleh-vm-final`
+- 🔍 Outcome: Outcome: Over **100 failed login attempts** detected from account `root` on `linux-target-1` and other Linux-based devices.
+The `administrator` account on `vm-lab-andre` also saw **88 failed attempts**.
-- 🧠 Insight: This pattern suggests possible brute-force activity
+- 🧠 Insight: This pattern suggests possible brute-force activity.
+These types of attacks are commonly used in initial access attempts.
+They highlight the importance of disabling unused accounts, enforcing strong passwords, and using account lockout policies.
 - ![Brute Force Query Result](brute_force_query_result.png)

 ### Step 2: ✅ Successful Login After Fails